Overview

 - Titanic Belfast: Adult £24.95, Child (5–15) £11, Free under 5, Family £62 (2 adults + 2 children).
 Ticket includes entry to SS Nomadic.

-- HMS Caroline: Ticket price not listed; a year‑long ticket is available for repeat visitors.
+- HMS Caroline: Annual tickets available for repeat visitors.

-- SSE Arena: Ticket prices depend on the event.
+- SSE Arena: Pricing depends on the event.

-- Titanic Distillers: Tour prices start at £15 per adult (check website for current rates).
+- Titanic Distillers: Tour prices start at £15 per adult.

 Accessibility

-All circulation spaces within Titanic Belfast are fully wheelchair‑accessible, and the venue provides multimedia guides, sensory‑friendly Quiet Sessions, and dedicated ASD support.
-The SSE Arena, Belfast Harbour Marina and most public art installations are also wheelchair‑friendly.
+All circulation spaces within Titanic Belfast are fully wheelchair-accessible.
+The venue provides multimedia guides, sensory-friendly Quiet Sessions and dedicated ASD support.
+The SSE Arena, Belfast Harbour Marina and most public art installations are also wheelchair-friendly.
 Staff can arrange additional assistance on request.

 Contact & Further Details